LeipeLeon/aasm_state_charts/README.md

-aasm_statecharts
+aasm_state_charts
 ================

-`aasm_statecharts` is a utility for generating UML statechart diagrams from state machines defined using [AASM](https://github.com/aasm/aasm).
+`aasm_state_charts` is a utility for generating UML statechart diagrams from state machines defined using [AASM](https://github.com/aasm/aasm).
 Unlike other state diagram generators, it can express extended finite state machine concepts such as guards and entry actions.

 **Note:**  This fork is updated to work with **rails 5** and **aasm 4**.
 This will **not** work with aasm < 4.0